faurehu/scaffold/README.md

 ## Adding dependencies

+This section provides instructions for the development of the image, rather than the use of the container.

 You need to add dependencies in two different places.
 First, in the `Dockerfile` so that the image installs these packages when building.
 Then, add it to the custom package's declared dependencies so that the libraries are loaded when R starts.
 Do so by editing the `utils/Rcustom/R/DESCRIPTION` file.

 ## Version control